ZurabShengelia/HTML-CSS-JS-Projects/My OS/README.md

 ## License

-MIT — do whatever you want with it.
+ do whatever you want with it.
+It's free